Snowflake-Labs/sfquickstarts/site/sfguides/src/connectors_native_sdk_java_example/connectors_native_sdk_java_example.md

 ### Connectors Native SDK Java test
 This directory contains source code of a helper library used in unit tests, for example objects to mock particular components and custom assertions.
-It allows to write unit test more easily.
-Those files are not used for the deployment and are here just for the development and testing purposes.
+Files inside this directory are not used when deploying an application.

 ### Connectors Native SDK Java integration tests
 This directory contains the integration tests of the application using Connectors Native SDK Java.
-Those tests are performing whole process of building and deploying a simple application to Snowflake and then automatically going through the whole setup process.
+Those tests are performing whole process of building and deploying a simple application to Snowflake and then automatically going through the main functionalities of the application.
-Because of the nature of those tests they require Snowflake credentials and need some time to finish.
+Because those tests need to be executed using actual Snowflake, they require credentials to be configured.
+Furthermore, those tests are heavy and time-consuming.

 ### Example Native SDK app
-This application is only used by the integration tests.
-It does not have streamlit sources and contains no custom code.
-It is just an application built from Connectors Native SDK Java sources exclusively.
+This directory contains a simple application used by the integration tests.
+It is similar to the `Example Java GitHub connector`, but it does not contain any Streamlit or GitHub specific code.
+It is basically an application consisting of pure Connectors Native SDK Java.

 ## Build and publish locally the sdk code
 Duration: 2